Lorena Boquete Vilarino

 One of my biggest hobbies is doing historical re-enactment.
 I love history, and re-enactment gives me the opportunity to learn and live it more.
 I do Iron Age/Roman period in Spain, and Saxon, Viking and Norman in the UK.
 I have learned how to spin wool, weave, cook in a cauldron over the fire, make bread…

-I look at how our white blood cells can detect and destroy cancer cells
+My Work: I look at how our white blood cells can detect and destroy cancer cells

 When someone has cancer, their cells behave in strange ways.
 Their immune system should be able to look at the cancer cells and target them as something which shouldn’t be there.
 However, that is not the case for many cancer patients – their immune system seems to have been altered by the cancer!

 Some types of cancer therapy work by giving the immune system a boost – these are known as immunotherapies.
 My research looks at how white blood (immune) cells detect and react to the presence of cancer cells.
 I am searching for proteins in cancer cells which are important for them to hide from or change the behaviour of immune cells.
 The idea is that finding these proteins will help us understand how the immune cells see the cancer cells and how we can make them see better!

 There are several ways of finding important proteins, but my research group works mainly with CRISPR.
 You may have heard about it from the press or even from your teachers, it is basically a way of cutting DNA in the cells so that the instructions to make the protein are not complete.
 The protein then does not work as it should, and we can then look at our cells and see the effect of not having that one protein.
 This is the idea of how it works:

 There is a good explanation of how CRISPR works in this website: https://www.sciencenewsforstudents.org/article/explainer-how-crispr-works